varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 ## Detailed Steps

-The following detailed steps walks through the options for modeling of source Metadata as recommended for the getting started process.
+The following detailed steps walk through the options for modeling of source Metadata as recommended for the getting started process.

 The end result of this modeling is available to be loaded from the sample metadata set `02 - MSSQL After Import`.